vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity.md

 integrate these systems with tools that will act as identity brokers.

-One very common tool for brokering various identity backends is [dex](https://github.com/dexidp/dex).
+One very common tool for brokering various identity backends is [Dex](https://github.com/dexidp/dex).
 This service, deployed in-cluster, will allow us to connect various backends, such as LDAP, SAML, Active Directory, and similar to an OIDC front-end.
-Kubernetes may then be configured to utilize dex as its identity source.
+Kubernetes may then be configured to utilize Dex as its identity source.

 This project was developed by CoreOS, and is currently being proposed for